bob-ros2/rosgpt4all/README.md

 - https://github.com/qdrant/fastembed
 - https://qdrant.tech/documentation/embeddings/nomic/

-By default, Qdrant uses `nomic-ai/nomic-embed-text-v1` model to create embeddings.
+By default model `nomic-ai/nomic-embed-text-v1` will be used to create embeddings for Qdrant.

 Related Chroma links:
 - https://www.trychroma.com/
 - https://docs.trychroma.com/

-By default, Chroma uses the Sentence Transformers `all-MiniLM-L6-v2` model to create embeddings.
+By default Sentence Transformers `all-MiniLM-L6-v2` model will be use to create embeddings for Chroma.

 ## Embedding data format